 - During market rollover.
 As a protecting measure toward our investors, and due to the noticeable decrease in liquidity in the market, between 16:59 and 17:05 New York Time, the DARWINExchange will remain closed.
 The only exception will be Friday night when the market will close at 16:55 instead of 16:59 New York.

 - Market closure.
 If the DARWIN has open trades in assets which market is temporarily closed, be it due to a bank holiday or usual daily market closure, the purchase/sale will not be carried out immediately.
 The system will buy/sell those assets in which markets are open, waiting for the opening of the other markets to complete the operation.
 In case of a sell order, only after 100% of the assets open in the DARWIN have been sold will the operation appear in the "History" tab and the capital as "Available".

-DARWIN orders enjoy wholesale brokerage fees - 60% cheaper than the commission retail traders pay.
+DARWIN orders enjoy wholesale brokerage fees in all our FOREX assets - up to 60% cheaper than the commission retail traders pay in such assets-.

 This is to make Alpha production neutral & efficient = independent from the volume and frequency of the trades.

-In terms of spreads and swaps, DARWINs pay the same fees as retail traders as we pass on the fees we're charged by our Prime Brokers.
+In terms of spreads and swaps, DARWINs pay the same fees as retail traders.

 Read more: Assets and spreads

 We charge 1.2% annual management fees on invested equity (1.85% for 10% VaR DARWINs during phasing out).